Carnegie Mellon University

 Bio

-Michael Shamos is Distinguished Career Professor in the School of Computer Science at Carnegie Mellon University.
+Michael Shamos is a Distinguished Career Professor in the School of Computer Science at Carnegie Mellon University.
 He is Director of the MSIT eBusiness Technology Program and a Director of the Universal Library.
 He obtained an A.B. in Physics from Princeton under John Wheeler in 1968, then worked as a programmer in IBM's Components Division, simultaneously earning an M.A. in Physics from Vassar College in 1970.
 From 1970-1972 he served as a commissioned officer in the U.S Public Health Service as a Supervisory Programmer at the National Cancer Institute in Bethesda, Maryland, earning an M.S. degree in Technology of Management from American University.

 Dr. Shamos enrolled in Yale University's Department of Computer Science as a member of its second entering class in 1972, earning an M.S. in 1973 and an M. Phil. in 1974.
 For his thesis work he developed fundamental algorithms in Computational Geometry with Dan Hoey.
 He was the author with Franco Preparata of "Computational Geometry: An Introduction," the first book in the field.
 In 1975, Dr. Shamos was hired as an Assistant Professor in the Computer Science and Mathematics departments at Carnegie Mellon.
 He was named "czar" of CMU's introductory programming courses and taught a graduate course in analysis of algorithms.
 In 1978 he received the Ph.D. from Yale and also joined the CMU Department of Statistics.
 In 1979, he formed Unilogic, Ltd. to commercialize Scribe, a document production system written by Brian Reid, who was then a graduate student at CMU.
 In 1981, after earning a law degree at Duquesne University, he requested adjunct faculty status at CMU to work full-time for Unilogic.
 In 1984, Unilogic spun out Lexeme Corporation, formed to develop automated tools for source language translation.
 The assets of Unilogic were sold in 1987 and Dr. Shamos spent the next three years largely studying billiard history, ultimately publishing several books on the subject.
 Since 1988 he has been a Contributing Editor of Billiards Digest magazine.
 More details can be found here.